alessblaze/android_device_motorola_hanoip/README.md

 12) downclocked so 1.61ghz for small cores and 2.17ghz for perf cores.
 13) added nonstandard capsense sensor which should be working fine currently to limit modem radio power as it is needed for human health and safety.
 14) this is mainly for moto g40, as i did not include nfc.
+15) Tap2Wake works now

 ![Device Picture](https://motorolain.vtexassets.com/arquivos/ids/157377-1200-auto?width=1200&height=auto&aspect=true)